 Address: 1 Conservatorium Rd, Sydney

-Once called “the finest [house] in the colony”, this sumptuous villa has a classical feel.
+This sumptuous villa, once called “the finest [house] in the colony”, has a classical feel.
 Constructed in Greek Revival style, it was allowed to decay during the middle of the 20th Century before the villa and accompanying grotto was painstakingly restored.

-The property was home to Alexander Macleay and his family, and at the time they lived here, its gardens ran to the water’s edge.
-Today it’s part of the Sydney Museums of History properties, allowing you to tour the beautifully furnished property.
+The property was home to Alexander Macleay and his family.
+At the time they lived here, its gardens ran to the water’s edge Today it’s part of the Sydney Museums of History properties, allowing you to tour the beautifully furnished property.

 Architect: John Verge l Built:1895